 Shamanism is one of the most ancient spiritual practices.
-From archaelogical evidence, it dates back to atleast 40,000 years, with some anthropologists believing it is 100,000 years.
+From archaeological evidence, it dates back to at least 40,000 years, with some anthropologists believing it is 100,000 years.

-Some core beliefs resting at the core of shamanism are:
+Some of the core beliefs of shamanism are:

 - Everything is alive and has life force energy, which is sometimes called animalism.

 - Everything and everyone is our teacher and our mirror.

 - Compassion and deep union with nature and wildlife allows us to see and live from the eyes of our heart, and the practice of living this beauty way brings illumination to all aspects of our life.

 - Our “concrete” or material world is only the beginning and this “conceptual shift” opens up our possibility to connect with the higher realms of spirit.

 - Everyone has a birth right and responsibility to communicate with the spirit world and no particular faith is needed because shamans and those drawn to shamanism garner experience.